ddbdev/Ticket-System-Spring-Boot/README.md

 - Creating a ticket (As an user you can create a ticket, every ticket has a status and a category, diverse actions are performed based on status.)
 - List of ticket created (User only functions, when an user create a ticket they can see every ticket created by them in the "/my-tickets" endpoint.)
 - Added a function to close the ticket only for authors who created that ticket (in case the problem has been resolved before an admin response.)
 - Assign a moderator to a ticket once has been replied.
-Once the ticket is assigned, can only be replied by that moderator unless an admin re-assign that ticket to someone else (TODO)
+Once the ticket is assigned, can only be replied by that moderator unless an admin re-assign that ticket to someone else
 - Every moderator will have a list of ticket by assignment, if he replied to a ticket or a ticket has been assigned to that moderator it will show up in "/manage-tickets" page, those ticket can be replied only by him.
 - Moderator can set a ticket to RESOLVED, that will close the ticket.
 (TODO)